-\Further information on this policy may be found on the policies page of the institution's website.
+^{}Further information on this policy may be found on the policies page of the institution's website.

-Grievant who are aware of or have experienced an incident of sexual harassment should report the matter immediately to Student Affairs at student.affairs@uopeople.edu, who will advise the grievant about filing a grievance at UoPeople.
+Grievant who are aware of or have experienced an incident of sexual harassment should report the matter immediately to the Dean of Student Affairs at student.affairs@uopeople.edu, who will advise the grievant about filing a grievance at UoPeople.